Odette Dynasty O’Hara

 Michael: Are you?

-Sabrina: Watching season 11 in class.
+Sabrina: [Unclear] we were watching Season 11 in class.

 Michael: That’s my mother.

 Sabrina: That’s so cool.
+[Laughs]

 Sabrina: That’s awesome.